dragGH102/git-rebase-example/README.md

 ### Partial changes and rebasing

 Attention: if after forking from `base` to `branch-1` we merge partial changes into `base` and then keep working on `branch-1` , t**he rebase is likely to bring back the old version of several files** when rebasing `base` into `branch-1` again!

+We can rebase also when pulling!

+- `git pull` **--rebase** : very useful to avoid conflicts and have a smooth rebase of the pulled commits when the local and remote branches diverge following a rebase of the base branch